jamesmarks-nc/mysocial.college/server/README.md

 ## Philosophy

-The goal for this application is to display some usages of general data driven / database programming knowledge, especially for those who are just beginning their journey.
+The goal for this application is to demonstrate some practical usages of general data driven / database programming knowledge, especially for those who are just beginning their journey.